Aditya0404/tw-mediawiki/README.md

 ![Alt text](./screenshots/t4.png?raw=true "Terraform and Ansible in action")

-*  Just got to the browser and search <<public-ip>>/mediawiki
+*  Just got to the browser and search \<public-ip\>/mediawiki

 ![Alt text](./screenshots/app1.png?raw=true "Terraform and Ansible in action")

 * Then, you can finish the setup.
 It will generate a LocalSettings.php file in the end.
-You need to copy that file into Document Root for apache server
+You need to copy that file into the mediawiki project folder inside Document Root for apache server.

 ![Alt text](./screenshots/app2.png?raw=true "Terraform and Ansible in action")

-* After copying, you need to restart the server and reload the page to get the Following:
+* After copying, you need to restart the apache service and reload the page to get the Following:

 ![Alt text](./screenshots/app3.png?raw=true "Terraform and Ansible in action")